Oneill38/clojure_todo/README.md

 This to-do application was build using the Luminus Web Framework.
 From poking around a bit, it seems to be similar in ways to Rails (i.e. convention over configuration).
 It comes complete with a small testing suite, and the ability to add a to-do, see all to-dos, and update a to-do as "completed".

 As compared to other languages/frameworks, I definitely thinks there's less literature and examples available.
-That's something I'd definintely like to spend some time working on, should I end up in this role!

 ## Prerequisites